Chair: Matthew Huss

 PSY 464.
 Developmental Psychopathology.
 3 credits.
 FA

 Introduction to the variety of psychopathological disorders that occur during infancy, childhood, and adolescence.
 Conditions studied include attachment disorder, autistic disorder, conduct disorder,schizophrenia, eating disorders, and dissociative identity disorder.
-P: PSY 341; Jr. stdg.
+P: PSY 211 and PSY 341; Jr. stdg.

 PSY 465.
 Advanced Behavioral Research.
 3 credits.
 OD

 A comprehensive research course that directs students to integrate classroom research concepts with hands-on experience through existing research programs.
 Especially recommended for majors planning graduate study.
-P: PSY 315, PSY 316;IC; Senior standing.
+P: PSY 211, PSY 315, PSY 316;IC; Jr. or Sr. stdg.